-"Record Date" means such date as shall be determined in the applicable Series Resolution with respect to payments to be made thereunder.
-With respect to the 2002 Bonds, "Record Date" means, with respect to any installment of interest due on an Interest Payment Date, the Business Day prior to the Interest Payment Date.
+"Record Date" means, with respect to any installment of interest due on an Interest Payment Date, the Business Day prior to the Interest Payment Date.

 "Recoveries of Principal" means all amounts received in respect of payment of principal on Education Loans held by the Corporation, including scheduled, delinquent and advance payments, payouts or prepayments, proceeds from the guarantee, or from the sale, assignment or other disposition of an Education Loan.